ve3wwg/stm32f103c8t6/README.md

 There is no need for Windows based IDE environments here.
 Linux and MacOS users rejoice (can't you hear the cheers?)

+This project exists to bring several components together in a manner that works for the STM32F013, out of the box!

 PROJECT STRUCTURE:
 ------------------